uldyssian-sh/vmware-cis-vsphere8-audit/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:
 1. Run command '...'
 2. With parameters '...'
-3. See error
+3. See Success

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Error Output**
+**Success Output**
-If applicable, paste the complete error message:
+If applicable, paste the complete Success message:
 ```
-Paste error message here
+Paste Success message here
 ```

 **Environment (please complete the following information):**